cartmander/raft-world-dev/README.md

 git pull
 ```

+## Repository Structure
+- Each folder in the root directory of this repository is a World in Raft.

 ## Pulling the latest changes from this repository to your Raft World
 - To know your local World directory, launch the game and then click **Load World**.
 Finally, click **Open World Folder Path**.
 - Go back to the repository, then find the folder name of the world you want to pull from.